About organic farming

 All life on earth is connected by a food chain.

-For humans to continue to be healthy and thrive into the future, we should not go against the current of nature; we should thank the soil and aim for a sustainable future in which microorganisms, plants, and all living things on the earth coexist together.
+For humans to continue to be robust and thrive into the future, we should not go against the current of nature; we should thank the soil and aim for a sustainable future in which microorganisms, plants, and all living things on the earth coexist together.

 Reliable and safe manufacture of tea ... we will deliver "organic sencha" refined by the abundance of nature and finished by human hands.